Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: Introduction

 We have begun a program to carry out this modelling \emph{ab initio} and plan to carry out comparisons of the results thus obtained with experimental data either already available or carried out for the purpose.
 This work is the first step in this direction which introduces and analyses the simplest model which arises as a natural evolution in this process.
 It is not intended to include biological inputs at this stage but only to study the nonlinear dynamical aspects of the model.

+Several computer animation studies (see, for example,~\cite{OTFFMC}), in order to make the animation realistic, assume that the wind is turbulent and use $1/f^\beta$ noise as a driving force.
+Our work, in fact, explores another point of view, that is, the question how much of the irregular motion of the trees is due to nonlinear restoring forces leading to chaotic behavior.
+Hence we consider the wind to be laminar and use simple driving forces as explained later.

 The paper is organized as follows.
-In section~\ref{se:model}, we introduce and explain our model.
-This is followed by the section explaining two numerical results, riddled basin boundaries and the Lyapunov exponent.
-Then we end the paper by some concluding discussions.
+In section~\ref{se:model}, we introduce and explain our model which includes the derivation of the Lagrangian governing the system.
+This is followed by the section explaining the numerical results, the study of Lyapunov exponents for different values of driving frequencies and the effect of different parameters of the model on the chaotic properties.
+Then we end by some concluding discussions.